xquery/xquerydoc/README.md

 </doc:xqdoc>
 ```

-Its then relatively easy to then take this XML and style it using provided
+It iss then relatively easy to  take this XML and style it using
-XSLT stylesheets provided for under *src/lib*.
+provided XSLT stylesheets provided for under *src/lib*.

+### Integration

 Read more about how to integrate xquerydoc using [xquery](https://github.com/xquery/xquerydoc/wiki/Invoke-xquerydoc-from-XQuery) or [XProc](https://github.com/xquery/xquerydoc/wiki/Invoke-xquerydoc-from-XProc).